typelib

 unmarshal: AbstractUnmarshaller[T]

-The unmarshaller used to convert a deserialized object into an instance of T
+The unmarshaller used to convert a deserialized object into an instance of T.

 decode